Customer segmentation strategy is responsible for some serious increases in sales.

 In one approach, your main focus would be time-saving, and in the other approach, it would be cost savings.

 In the B2C world, Denny’s did a great job of this.
 They knew they wanted to bring more millennials into their funnel, so they started hanging out on Tumblr and crafting their messages to be part of the conversation instead of just spraying their marketing slogans full-force.
 (Like many brands would do.)
-By segmenting out their customer base by demographic and content interest, they were able to heavily engage more of their ideal customers with their brand.
+By behavioral and psychographic segmentation of their customer base, they were able to heavily engage more of their ideal customers with their brand.

-Yes, this is the same as geography-based segmentation, but it’s that on steroids.
+Yes, this is the same as geographic segmentation, but it’s that on steroids.

 Because with the gross amount of data available and how easily it can be connected, if you know a person’s location, you know what the weather looks like outside their window.

-So if you sell clothing (or umbrellas), the benefit of adjusting your messaging based on this type of segmentation is obvious.
+So if you sell clothing (or umbrellas), the benefit of adjusting your messaging based on this type of value based segmentation is obvious.

 But even if not, weather—especially if you play up its associated language patterns—can have an effect on purchases.

 Lyft noticed that demand for drivers increased in certain weather conditions and temperatures.